Bree B.B.C.

-Bree B.B.C. is a former professional basketball team based in Bree, Belgium.
+Bree B.B.C. was a professional basketball team based in Bree, Belgium.
 The club was dissolved in 2010, after going bankrupt.
 The club played multiple years as a professional team in the Ethias League and played its home games in the Tilmans Expo Centre.

 History

 Bree became the Belgian league champion for the first time in 2005, and played in the Eurocup the year after.
-In the Eurocup 2005-06 season, Bree finished in 3rd place in Group A with a 5-5 record, and lost to Hapoel Jerusalem in the 1/8 finals.
+In the Eurocup 2005–06 season, Bree finished in 3rd place in Group A with a 5–5 record, and lost to Hapoel Jerusalem in the 1/8 finals.
 They finished in 3rd place in the Ethias League in 2006, in 2nd place in the league in 2007 and 2008.
 Before the 2008–09 season, Bree was denied to enter the league because of their financial situation.
 The team played the next season in the national second league, de Tweede Nationale.
 The team won the championship that season, but a year later the club went bankrupt and was dissolved.